munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-Run that script and behold your new "Stmt.java" file with the syntax tree classes we need for expression and `print` statements.
-Don't forget to add it to your IDE project or makefile or whatever.
+Run the AST generator script and behold the resulting "Stmt.java" file with the syntax tree classes we need for expression and `print` statements.
+Don't forget to add the file to your IDE project or makefile or whatever.

 ### Parsing statements

 The parser's `parse()` method that parses and returns a single expression was a temporary hack to get the last chapter up and running.
-Now that our grammar has the correct starting rule, `program`, we can turn `parse()` into the real deal:
+Now that our grammar has the correct starting rule, `program`, we can turn `parse()` into the real deal.

 ^code parse